This post was updated in September 2020 to provide additional resources and tips for legitimizing your coaching practice.

 The internet has allowed anyone to hang a business shingle on their door.
 This means if you've been through some shit and want to help others who are going through some of the same shit, you can help without leaving your home.
 Enter online sessions.
 Packages.
 Programs.
 Life coaching.

 Well, we've always hated our 9 to 5's.
 People are just finally doing something about it now.
 Helping others is naturally fulfilling and meaningful.
 And now you can do it without the long expensive journey to becoming a therapist because there are many life coaching programs online.

-But this isn't why you are getting cringes from other people when you say you're a life coach now.
+But this isn't why you are getting cringes from other people when you say you're a life coach.

 So what do you do?
 You're passionate about helping others.
 It's something you've always wanted to do.
-All your friends have been coming to you for advice since you were in high school.
-And you've done a shit ton of work on yourself, read tons of books, and have taken life coaching courses.
-Maybe even our Catalyst Life Coaching Intensive.
+All your friends have been coming to you for advice since forever.
+And you've done a shit ton of work on yourself, read all the books, and have taken life coaching courses.

 Here's what you do to stop them from cringing.